GPS Tracking

 Functions common to all track view types:

-• (#3) Grid button top-right allows to either move the track to a different trip or pin it to the main map so you can retrace it.
+• (#3) Grid button top-right allows you to either move the track to a different trip or pin it to the main map so you can retrace it.

 Trim track at the end.

-Edit track name/name, start/end address.
+Edit track name/note, start/end address.

 Tap on the orange button with the track name and note to open the track fields editor and edit track name, note, start and end address, if needed: Track fields editor